Child Support Family Lawyers

 Do I need a lawyer to ask the court for child support?

 You do not need a lawyer to file an application or motion with the court for child support.
 Many family law litigants choose to self represent due to economic hardships.
-However, navigating any family law matter can be a challenging experience.
+Navigating any family law matter can be a challenging experience.

 What you should know about Child Support in Ontario